 Finds from the surrounding deposits and the stone structures date the dam and barrier tower to first half of the 17th century.
-There is also clear evidence that the two features cut sedimentations and usage layers in the Late medieval moat which reinforces this dating (cf. Fig. 182).
+There is also clear evidence that the two features cut sedimentations and usage layers in the Late medieval moat which reinforces this dating (cf. Fig. 240).
 Dutch or English cross bond used in the tower has a Flemish origin and was first used late in or after the Middle Ages.
-The defence tower was short lived and probably was destroyed and replaced with another dam called "Kammen" that included a barrier tower in 1629 further to the south.
+The defence tower was short lived and probably was destroyed and replaced with another dam called "Kammen" that included a barrier tower in 1629 further to the south (see Chapter 5; Other archaeological observations around Kongens Nytorv above).